moderatemisbehaviour/mastery/README.md

 *Master yourself*

 # Overview
-*Mastery is currently in development.*
+*Mastery is currently in development.
+The first release is intended to be a React Native app targeting Android.*

 Mastery is an app that can help you to improve at anything whether it be learning a new language, losing weight, or just being a better listener 🙂👂